Resume Writing

 How long should a resume summary be?

-2-4 sentences, 50-150 words.
-Recruiters spend 6-7 seconds scanning.
-Your summary must capture attention in that window while remaining ATS-friendly.
+2-4 sentences.
+50-150 words.
+Recruiters spend 6-7 seconds on your entire resume.
+Your summary must grab attention in that window while packing enough keywords to satisfy ATS algorithms.
+Every word counts – cut the fluff ruthlessly.

 Should I include numbers in my summary?

-Can I use the same summary for every application?
+Can I use the same summary for every job?

 Related Resources